Read This First

 Prompt 2: Does forced recursion of chain-of-thought reasoning yield even better responses, and are there other prompting techniques that produce superior responses?

-The section works by contrast: Forced Recursion of Chain-of-Thought Reasoning as a supporting reason, Other Effective Prompting Techniques as a load-bearing piece, and Comparison and Context as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Forced Recursion of Chain-of-Thought Reasoning as a supporting reason, Other Effective Prompting Techniques as a load-bearing piece, and Comparison and Context as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Forced Recursion of Chain-of-Thought Reasoning distinct from Other Effective Prompting Techniques.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Forced Recursion of Chain-of-Thought Reasoning distinct from Other Effective Prompting Techniques.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Recursively breaking down each step into smaller sub-steps can lead to a more profound understanding of complex tasks.